[?] Subscribe To This Site

 Is this really friendship?

 It’s not a strictly egalitarian friendship.
-It’s more like the sort of friendship that some adults manage to have with authority figures--like senior colleagues, supervisors, commanding officers, community leaders, or religious advisors.
+It’s more like the sort of friendship that some adults manage to have with authority figures–like senior colleagues, supervisors, mentors, community leaders, or religious advisors.

 Is it worth it?
 I suppose it depends on your personal characteristics and cultural beliefs.
 And maybe some kids don’t adapt well to the parent-as-authoritative-friend model.

-Inductive discipline (explaining the reasons for rules and the social, moral consequences of bad behavior) is linked with more self-control and more mature moral reasoning (Krevans and Gibb 1996; Kerr et al 2004).
+• Inductive discipline (explaining the reasons for rules and the social, moral consequences of bad behavior) is linked with more self-control, less aggression, and more mature moral reasoning (Krevans and Gibb 1996; Kerr et al 2004; Choe 2013).

 None of this evidence is conclusive.
-The studies I've cited report correlations only.
-Moreover, these studies focus on American kids.
-Possibly, cultural beliefs in other societies could make the "parent-as-friend" approach less successful.
+The studies I’ve cited report correlations only.
+Moreover, these studies focus on kids living in Western societies.
+Possibly, cultural beliefs in other societies could make the “parent-as-friend” approach less successful.

 But for now, I think there is ample evidence to support those who take a friendly, "mind-minded," authoritative approach to parenting.